 - Which sort of interest rate you are looking to take – this is a major point as secured loan interest rates can vary by significant amounts.
 Understanding the difference between fixed and variable interest rates is important before signing up for a product.
 When working out your available budget, consider whether you could afford interest rate rises as this will impact your future repayments.
 If not, you may want to consider a fixed rate, even if you must pay a small premium for it.

 - How long are you looking to borrow the money for?
 Some loans have early repayment charges should you pay off a secured loan early.
 This means that to repay the loan before the end of its term, you must pay an additional charge or ‘penalty’.
 If you’re looking to repay the loan within the first few years of taking it out, consider looking only at loans with no early repayment charges, or take a shorter loan term.

 - Finally, and potentially most importantly, are the loan repayments affordable?
 The consequences of failing to keep up the monthly repayments can be severe.
 As the loan is secured on your home, it is vital that you only consider borrowing money that you are confident that you can afford the repayments on, both now and in the future.
 Failure to do so will increase the risk of losing your home as it is used as collateral and will affect your credit score.

 Securing the best interest rate, cost and fees for your loan

 There are thousands of products out there and the difference between them can be significant.
 When looking to take out a new homeowner loan, it’s important that you find the best deal, as the cost of choosing poorly can amount to thousands.
-As such, you should always compare secured loans from multiple sources before committing.
+As such, you should always compare offers from multiple sources before committing.

 Use a secured loan broker such as ABC Finance to find the best deal as they will find the best loans for you based on the fees, interest rates and overall cost, saving you money on your borrowing.